sameeraxiomine/LargeCollections/README.md

 You should use LargeCollections in the following situations

 1. The size of your Map is larger than over 100-200 MB.
 It is well known fact about Java that despite the availability of Heap Memory, the JVM gets slower as the size of objects gets larger.
-The situation gets worse when these objects are long-lived which is typical of caches as the GC is kicked off more often.
+The situation gets worse when these objects are long-lived which is typical of caches as major  GC is initiated more often.

 2. The size of your Key-Value store is not so large as to justify a NoSQL store like HBase or Cassandra